Onnesok/flappy-bird/README.md

 git clone https://github.com/Onnesok/flappy-bird
 ```

-Android and Ios app available in release section...
-Or download from
+Android and Ios app available in release section.....
+You can tap there and download Or tap here and select which file you need.... https://github.com/Onnesok/flappy-bird/releases

+### Note: For ``Android`` device download ``apk`` file....
+If one file does not work try another....
+There are different files based on different architecture of your android device...
+For ``Ios or Iphones`` download ``IPA`` file.....
+All files are listed in release section...

 ##  Gameplay
 <p align="center">